leolca/lectures/nlp/encoding.md

 ---

 ## Text Files - Encoding Detection
-  - **Heuristics:** When magic numbers aren't conclusive, `file` uses heuristics.
+  - **Heuristics:** When magic numbers aren't conclusive, `file` uses heuristics.\pause
-    - **Character Analysis:** Examines byte sequences for patterns typical of specific encodings.
+    - **Character Analysis:** Examines byte sequences for patterns typical of specific encodings.\pause
-    - **Frequency Analysis:** Looks at the frequency and distribution of characters to guess language and thus encoding.
+    - **Frequency Analysis:** Looks at the frequency and distribution of characters to guess language and thus encoding.\pause
     - **Control Characters:** Presence or absence of certain control characters can hint at encoding.

 ---

-## MIME Database
+## MIME (Multipurpose Internet Mail Extension) Database
-  - Maps file content to MIME types and encodings.
+  - Maps file content to MIME types and encodings.\pause
   - Location: `/usr/share/file/magic.mgc` or similar (compiled database).
     - The `magic.mgc` database is generated from a set of "magic" text files (e.g., /etc/magic) which define the rules for recognizing various file formats.
     - The rules consist of: